trueos/pcbsd/src-qt5/docs/using.rst

 Kodi
 ----

-`Kodi, formerly known as XBMC, <http://kodi.tv/>`_ is a GPL-licensed software media player and entertainment hub for digital media.
+`Kodi, formerly known as XBMC, <https://kodi.tv/>`_ is a GPL-licensed software media player and entertainment hub for digital media.
 It can play most audio and video formats.
 It can play CDs and DVDs from a disk or image file and even files inside ZIP and RAR archives.
 It can scan all of your media and automatically create a personalized library with album covers, descriptions, and fan art.

-During the installation of PC-BSD®, the installer provided an option to install Kodi.
-If you wish to install Kodi afterwards, use AppCafe®.
+To install Kodi, use AppCafe®.
 Click the box "Search all available PBI and packages" and search for "pcbsd-meta-kodi".
 Once installed, an entry for "Media Center" should be added to the "Multimedia" section of the application menu of your desktop.
 You can also start Kodi by typing :command:`kodi` from a command prompt.